-After you have chosen the Product Information Management (PIM) system you want to use, the next question is “How do I prepare for migration?”
+After you have chosen the Product Information Management (PIM) system you want to use, the next question, of course, is to ask “how do I prepare for migration?”

 Migration is a big step.
-This is where you take all your data from its original sources and move it 's new, hopefully better, home.
+This is where you take all your data from its original sources and move it to its new, hopefully better, home.
 The legwork required can either set you up for success in the long run, or chaos from the outset.

-Follow these steps to get started, and to prepare you, and your data, for optimum PIM usage.
+Follow these simple steps to get started and to prepare you, and your data for optimum PIM usage.

-First thing’s first, you have to locate all of your information and assets.
-We recommend getting everything together in a single space before moving it into the PIM so that you can do some pre-emptive cleaning (read about GIGO below).
+First things first, you have to locate all of your information and assets.
+We recommend getting everything together in a single space before moving it into the PIM, so that you can do some pre-emptive cleaning (you can read about garbage in, garbage out (GIGO) below).

-Garbage In, Garbage Out (GIGO) is a real problem when it comes to data management.
+Garbage in, garbage out (GIGO) is a real problem when it comes to data management.
 One of the primary goals of a PIM system is to provide you with a single, up to date source of truth for your product information.
-So if you start by putting bad information in, it is more likely that bad information will come out the otherside.
-Not ideal.
+So if you start by putting bad information in, it is more likely that bad information will come out, which is not ideal.
 Once you have your data in one place you can start to eliminate problematic information.

-Putting out of date information into the system without a plan of how to move forward is risky business.
-Once the errors and the out of date information is put into the system, it is extremely likely that something will make it through the cracks and find a way to mess things up for you.
+Putting out-of-date information into the system without a plan of how to move forward is a risky business.
+Once the errors and the out-of-date information is put into the system, it is highly likely that something will make it through the cracks and find a way to mess things up for you.

-So start fresh!
-Get dirty, irrelevant data and out of date information sorted before putting it into the system.
-You can always add information later if you are in doubt.
+So start afresh!
+Get irrelevant data and out-of-date information sorted before putting it into the system.
+You can always add information at a later stage if you have doubts.

 Once you have decided what stays and what goes, it is time to make a data plan.
 How will your information actually fit into the system you are migrating to?

-Once you are confident that your data is ready it is time to get to the nitty gritty and scrub your data for any smaller errors.
-A well-made PIM will reject certain types of “dirty data” like duplicate identifiers and poorly formatted numbers (decimal vs. integer).
-For example try to sweep through your data to check:
+Once you are confident that your data is ready, it is time to get down to the nitty gritty of finding smaller errors.
+A well-made PIM will reject certain types of 'dirty data' like duplicate identifiers and poorly formatted numbers (decimal vs integer).
+For example, try to sweep through your data to check the various points below.

-So here at Plytix, we allow users to directly link products to files through spreadsheet import.
+So here at Plytix, we allow users to directly link products to files through spreadsheet imports.
 The user needs to have a direct link to the image which sometimes requires a certain format, especially when using something like OneDrive or Google Drive.
-It is common for each system to have their own nuances that need to be taken in to consideration before your information enters the system.
+It is common for each system to have their own nuances that need to be taken into consideration before your information enters the system.

 Take a small chunk of your data and test it in the system.
 Doing a test like this can also be a good place to not only test your data’s compatibility with the system, but also the effectiveness of that data.
 You may need to make some small tweaks to make things work more efficiently.